BedrockStreaming/tech.bedrockstreaming.com/_posts/2017-01-31-get-brownfield-react-native-app-built-on-demand.md

 }
 {% endhighlight %}

-We do that branch checking on the three repositories.
-This way, the four buddybuild apps (app-ios, app-android, react-native-views-ios, and react-native-views-android) can build native applications with modification on both sides.
+We do that branch name checking on the three repositories.
+This way, the four buddybuild projects (app-ios, app-android, react-native-views-ios, and react-native-views-android) can build native applications with modification on both sides.

 # Conclusion